What is zero waste?

 Zero waste principles in policy

-By its nature, ZW is a process that can also be implemented at local level, by communities (villages, municipalities, neighbourhoods, etc.).
+By its nature, ZW is a process that can be put into practice at local level, by communities (villages, municipalities, neighbourhoods, etc.).
 Local implementation is what “makes it happen”, and shows the way to other communities to follow.
-However, local initiatives can benefit from a coherent and supportive regulatory framework and ZW-oriented “top-down” policy.
-This can set the frame for steps towards ZW, provide for economic incentives, define clear conditions for markets for recycled materials, and/or provide the legal background for bans and restrictions to be adopted locally.
+However, local initiatives can benefit from a good regulatory framework and ZW-oriented “top-down” policy.
+This can frame the steps towards ZW, provide for economic incentives, define clear conditions for markets for recycled materials, and/or provide the legal basis for bans and restrictions.

 Some examples of ZW-oriented policy:

-- Bans and restrictions may play a major role in moving towards Circular Economy and ZW programmes, and promote innovation and new business models.
-An increasing number of countries (or jurisdictional sub-divisions, e.g. states in the US, cities in Germany, etc.) have banned (or taxed) or want to ban (or tax) one or more of the following:
+- Bans and restrictions may play a major role in a Circular Economy and ZW programmes, and promote innovation and new business models.
+An increasing number of countries (or jurisdictional sub-divisions, e.g. states in the US, cities in Germany, etc.) have or are planning to ban or tax one or more of the following:

 - plastic bags (e.g. Italy, France, California, Kenya),